 Let the court know.
 You cannot just choose to not show up.
-Tell your lawyer so that they can represent you if you are unable to appear, as sometimes they can handle the more routine appearances.
-Your lawyer can advise you on when you should be appearing and when it is possible to not attend court.
+Tell the lawyer so that they can represent you if you are unable to appear, as sometimes they can handle the more routine appearances.
+The lawyer can advise you on when you should be appearing and when it is possible to not attend court.
 The more important appearances would be for setting a date for trial, entering a plea, or the day of your trial.
 The important thing is to always ensure that your lack of appearance is communicated with the court.

 If you have an emergency or obligation that cannot be changed for an important court appearance, you must have documentation to back it up, such as a doctor’s note for a medical appointment.

 If you do not have a lawyer, communicate your inability to attend to the Duty Counsel who will be able to communicate it with the court.